gligorkot/TimeZonePicker/README.md

 ### CocoaPods

-To install Valet in your iOS project, install with [CocoaPods](http://cocoapods.org)
+To install it in your iOS project, install with [CocoaPods](http://cocoapods.org)

 ```ruby
 pod 'TimeZonePicker'